 All students are required to obtain, and properly display, a parking permit.
-Parking permits and Campus Parking Rules and Regulations are available from Student Services and the Havelock office.
+Parking permits and Campus Parking Rules and Regulations are available from the Security Office on the New Bern Campus and Student Services on the Havelock office.
 Short-term parking for visitors to the New Bern campus is available adjacent to the Brock Administration Building and to the Havelock campus adjacent to the Redd Building.
 Eligibility for a handicapped parking space generally requires display of the Handicapped Placard from the North Carolina Division of Motor Vehicles.
 Applications for the Handicapped Placard are available from the office of Campus Security.